Cat and Hayley

-I now feel afincada in Spain – I have a life, a job and even a car here!
+I now feel afincada in Spain – I have a life, a job, a car and even a kid here!
 People have called me the hada madrina, or fairy godmother, of the other North Americans who want to live and work in Spain, and I believe I get just as much out of helping them as they do from my knowledge and connections.

 Says Hayley: It was never my intention to make a permanent move abroad, but after a year of fun and sun in El Puerto de Santa María my mind was made up.
-Since then I’ve lived in four different cities in Andalucía and spend my summers in the north of Spain.
+Since then I’ve lived in four different cities in Andalucía.

 Learning all about the Spanish immigration system became my hobby over the four years it took to achieve EU residency and a work permit (que se dice pronto).
-Along the way I learned all about life’s other little details as an expat such as figuring out Spanish health care, paying taxes, and even buying a secondhand car and paying its insurance.
-After nearly a decade in Spain I’m now a Spanish citizen – shiny burgundy passport and all!
-It’s been an up hill battle, but I wouldn’t change it for the world, and I’m ready to share my experience with others who are looking to make Spain their home.
+Along the way I also learned all about life’s other little details as an expat such as figuring out Spanish health care, paying taxes, and even buying a secondhand car and paying its insurance.
+After nearly a decade in Spain I’m now a Spanish citizen – shiny burgundy passport and all! – and hold a Master in Spanish Immigration Law from the Instituto Superior de Derecho y Economía.
+It’s been an up hill battle, but I wouldn’t change it for the world, and I’m ready to share my experience and expertise with others who are looking to make Spain their home.

-Let COMO Consulting help make your transition to Spain a smooth one by offering you relocation services like residency application assistance, job search support, advice on permanent or semi-permanent residency and how to access higher studies, or even just a contact in the country.
+Let COMO Consulting help make your transition to Spain a smooth one by offering you relocation services like residency and visa application assistance, advice on permanent or semi-permanent residency, how to access higher studies, or even just a contact in the country.
 Our testimonials speak for themselves – our experience and knowledge is trusted by dozens who have already used our services and made the decision to live and work in Spain.

 We aim to make your life in Spain as painless as possible and, with our network of professionals, we’re confident we can provide the most accurate information with a friendly and personal touch.